What Is The Statute Of Limitations On Debt And Judgments

 - In a sense, it is an expiration period for uncollected debt

-- If the statute of limitations on debt has expired, consumers are not obligated to pay the debt
+If the statute of limitations on a debt has expired, consumers are not obligated to pay the debt.

 Statute of limitations period on old debt is different than the derogatory credit reporting period.

-- However, statute of limitations on old debt varies from state to state
+- However, the statute of limitations on old debt varies from state to state

 - And after 7 years from the date of last activity needs to fall off from all of three credit reporting agencies